-DSM Review by NCI
+DSM Review by the National Cancer Institute (NCI)

 All NCI-designated cancer centers conducting clinical research are required to have an institutional data and safety monitoring plan.
 The purpose of the plan is to improve participant protection and trial conduct, as well as to provide a template for center investigators developing DSM plans for individual trials.